 The focus is on interests rather than positions.
 It is on problem-solving rather than point scoring.
 Instead of escalating conflict, the goal is to preserve dignity and, where children are involved, protect ongoing parenting relationships.

-For many families, especially those with complex assets, businesses, trusts or significant superannuation, this structure allows for thoughtful, well modelled outcomes rather than rushed settlements driven by fear or fatigue.
+For many families, this structure allows for thoughtful, well modelled outcomes rather than rushed settlements driven by fear or fatigue.

 In a collaborative divorce I work as the financial neutral within your team.
 My role is to bring clarity to the numbers for both you and your former partner.